siemens/embb/README.md

 ### Prerequisites

 The project is based on the standards C99 (for C code) and C++03 (for C++ code) to be usable on a wide range of target systems.
-Besides a C/C++ compiler supporting these standards, [CMake](https://cmake.org/) 2.8.9 or higher is required to build EMB².  is a build file generator which abstracts from the concrete build tools.
+Besides a C/C++ compiler supporting these standards, [CMake](https://cmake.org/) 2.8.9 or higher is required to build EMB² (CMake is a build file generator which abstracts from the concrete build tools).

 ### Quick Installation on Linux